 // CEMS Electives and Skill Seminars, accounting for a maximum of 15 ECTS, may be taken outside the CEMS MIM year.
 This flexibility rule is subject to local regulation and may not be offered at all member schools.
+Please verify the possibility with your home school CEMS MIM Programme Manager.
 Credits taken before the start of the CEMS MIM will not have any influence on the selection process, may not have been accredited for a Bachelor's degree, and cannot be substituted by a Research Project as above.